pozsarzs/alanz80/README.md

 DESC Swapping numbers back and forth
 ; symbol set without blank symbol
 SYMB 0123456789
-; number of the states without q00
+; number of the states with q00
-STAT 2
+STAT 3

 ; Section program card, this is mandatory
 CARD BEGIN